Karmei Katif: History

+Archaeological work at the site has uncovered evidence of ancient settlements dating from the Bronze Age, Iron Age, and the Persian and Hellenistic periods, through to the Ottoman era.
+Discoveries also include a columbarium cave, a hiding tunnel, and a villa from the Second Temple period that once belonged to a Jewish man.

 The village was established in 2016 by former residents of the Katif settlement who had left the Gaza Strip as a result of the disengagement plan.
 Between the disengagement and the building of the new village, the founders lived in the moshav of Amatzia directly to the south of Karmei Katif.
-The village was built on the ruins of the Palestinian village of al-Dawayima, the site of the al-Dawayima massacre during the 1948 Arab–Israeli War.
+The village was built on the site of the Palestinian village of al-Dawayima, the site of the al-Dawayima massacre during the 1948 Arab–Israeli War.